It’s never too late to perfect your smile.

 Orthodontists also recommend braces for use by both adults and younger people since they can effectively cope with malocclusion and help move teeth into the right position.
 A common cause of malocclusion is when teeth have too much or too little room in the jaw.
 If a child has a small jaw, their teeth may grow into a space that is too small, causing tooth overcrowding.

-Moreover, cosmetic dental braces cause less pain and require less wearing time, whilst effectively helping teeth stay in a fixed position, when compared with retainers.
+Moreover, braces cause less pain and require less wearing time, whilst effectively helping teeth stay in a fixed position, when compared with retainers.
 Patients are not advised to remove them very often as they may lose or break them.